mike-weiner/display-event-locations-tec/README.md

 Your website must use The Events Calendar 4.8 or The Events Calendar Pro 4.8 or higher for this plugin to correctly modify the tooltip.
 If you wish to use the v2 calendar layouts, you much use The Events Calendar 5.0+ or The Events Calendar Pro 5.0+.

+**Note:** As of version `4.0.0` of this plugin, support for the legacy views within The Events Calendar has been removed.
+This is because The Events Calendar will be [removing all legacy view functionality in Q1 '22](https://theeventscalendar.com/blog/news/the-events-calendar-is-retiring-legacy-views/).

 ### Does this plugin change the tooltip for both regular and featured events?

 Yes!
 This will plugin will display the event venue name and location (if you have enabled the address to be displayed) for both regular and featured events!
 See the [screenshots](https://wordpress.org/plugins/display-event-locations-tec/#screenshots) to see how this would look!

 ### Will this plugin work on both the legacy and v2 calendar views?

-Yes!
-This plugin modifies both the old calendar views (legacy) and the new calendar views (v2) introduced with The Events Calendar 5.0 and The Events Calendar Pro 5.0.
+No. As of version `4.0.0`, this plugin modifies *only* the the new calendar views (v2) introduced with The Events Calendar 5.0+ and The Events Calendar Pro 5.0+.

+This is because The Events Calendar will be [removing all legacy view functionality in Q1 '22](https://theeventscalendar.com/blog/news/the-events-calendar-is-retiring-legacy-views/).

 ### Does this plugin work for events created with the block editor?